 Unlike winding drum or hydraulic systems, a chain-driven home elevator typically uses a counterweight - essentially a stack of steel blocks equaling the weight of a 40% loaded elevator cab, hung on the other end of the chain opposite the cab itself.
 This increases mechanical efficiency and also provides additional security against free-falling.

-Considering all factors, we recommend chain drive for most home elevator systems.
+home elevator systems.
 It's relatively inexpensive, quiet, reliable, and low maintenance.

 Inline gear chain drive

 The inline gear system is an improvement on the basic chain drive concept which places the motor assembly at the top of the shaft – instead of on top of the cab like a standard chain drive.
 This allows for less headroom on the shaft, reducing construction costs, and also provides faster access to emergency controls outside the car, increasing safety.
 Inline gear systems are also somewhat more energy-efficient than standard chain drives.

 - Most expensive system short of vacuum tube